 Study of intermediate algebra and trigonometry, designed to prepare students for course work in their technical majors.
 Topics include algebraic expressions, linear equations, systems of equations, right triangle trigonometry, functions, graphs, geometry, ratio and proportion, and variation.
 Emphasis on problem solving and technical application as well as the use of technology.
-Not
+Not designed to prepare students for calculus.
+Students who enroll in this course with the intent to receive college credit must pass the Penn College Placement exam.
+With successful completion, students will receive 3 credits for the MTH 124 course through Pennsylvania College of Technology.

+MTH 125 Trigonometry II

+3.00 college

-♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ 0.5 credit MTH 125 Trigonometry II Grade 12 3.00 college (Recommended prerequisite: Course 2152Academic Trig / Pre-Calculus; Required Prerequisite: MTH124)
+(Recommended prerequisite: Course 2152--Academic Trig/Pre-Calculus; Required Prerequisite: MTH124)